Bilal-Waraich/Repoduce-Me/README.md

 A streamlined pipeline that converts a research paper into a runnable demo by extracting its GitHub repository, resolving dependencies, creating an isolated environment, and generating an executable example script.

-Built for and won 1st place at Construcotr Knowledge Labs Hackathon 2025.
+Winner of 1st position at Construcotr Knowledge Labs Hackathon 2025.

 # Authors
 - Bilal Waraich